Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3_2-12/Samples/DatabricksLiveContainerMigration/README.md

 ## Attach cluster and Run

-* In the `CosmosDBLiveContainerMigration` notebook, attach the cluster you created earlier:
+* In the `CosmosDBLiveSingleContainerMigration` notebook, attach the cluster you created earlier:

     ![image](./media/attach-cluster-o.jpg)

-* In the `CosmosDBLiveContainerMigration` notebook, replace the references to Cosmos DB account URI, key, source database/container, target database/container, and target container partition key values as approprate that are contained within each cell (see comments in each cell for guidance).
+* In the `CosmosDBLiveSingleContainerMigration` notebook, replace the references to Cosmos DB account URI, key, source database/container, target database/container, and target container partition key values as approprate that are contained within each cell (see comments in each cell for guidance).
 Then you are ready to click "Run all":

     ![image](./media/run-notebook-o.jpg)